 - Tell me about yourself.

 I am a hard worker who has always worked very well under pressure.
-I have been in customer service since high school and have learned how to handle difficult situations.
+My experience has been customer service since high school and have learned how to handle difficult situations.
 I enjoy assisting others and interacting with them.

 2. What are your strengths?

 My strength is working well under pressure.
 I’m able to perform tasks efficiently and effectively.
-I like to help customers find products easily and accurately.
+Helping customers find products easily and accurately is something I like very much.
 I am extremely well-organized and meticulous.

 3. How would you describe your leadership style?

-I lead by example.
-I make sure everyone else around me does their job correctly.
+I lead by example and make sure everyone else around me does their job correctly.
 I expect them to follow my instructions and to perform their duties properly.
-I am fair but firm.
+However, I’m fair but firm.

 4. Why should we hire you?